kieker-monitoring/kieker/kieker-examples/monitoring/probe-spring/README.md

-# Custom Timesource
+# Spring Instrumentation

-This example show how to use a custom timesource while monitoring an application.
+This example shows how to instrument spring-based applications.

 1. Copy the `kieker-1.15-SNAPSHOT-aspectj.jar` from the distribution to the `lib` folder.